Club Autosport Race Team

 Starting in oval racing they became very successful winning many Championships multiple times.

-These include the English, British, Northern and Midland and Points Championships.
+These include the English, British, Northern and Midland and Track Points Championships.

 In the 80s they moved into circuit racing in the Porsche Club GB Series.
 As many specialists did at the time they raced a genuine 2.7 RS lightweight, some examples are selling for more than £1 million now.